 Case II: If the wire has a length extended to ∞, and the point P is present on a perpendicular passing through one end of this semi-infinite wire.

 Case III: If the point p is on a ⊥ar bisector of length 2L.

 Magnetic Field of a Current-carrying Circular Loop

-A circular loop carrying a current I in anti-clockwise direction lies in XY-plane with its centre at the origin.
-By using B.S.L, we are now calculating a magnetic field at point P.
+A circular loop carrying a current I in an anti-clockwise direction lies in XY-plane with its centre at the origin.
+By using B.S.L., we are now calculating a magnetic field at point P.